Volunteers Always Welcome - contact us!

 The Award will be given to an in-town business, church or organization that submits a plan for a project that best exemplifies our mission.
 The focus of the work must be a garden related improvement plan that involves plant material or hardscape.
 The project must be within the town limits, be visible to the public, and should add an extra bit of beauty to our town.

-Applications are available on this page and at:
+Applications are available on this page.

-The amount of money awarded will not exceed $2,500.00.
+The amount of money awarded will not exceed $5,000.
 These seed funds are generally divided among several award projects.
-Deadline for submitting the application is March 15, 2024.
+Deadline for submitting the application is March 21, 2025.

 Funds for this project come from proceeds raised at our annual Black Mountain Garden Sale.